Almost Now, Just Then...

-projects+gallery, a St. Louis commercial art space designed to present multidisciplinary exhibitions, is pleased to announce the public opening of ALMOST NOW, JUST THEN... on June 8th, 2017.
-The exhibition features work by Saint Louis artists Lyndon Barrois Jr., Addoley Dzegede, Jen Everett, Kahlil Robert Irving, Katherine Simóne Reynolds, and WORK/PLAY (Kevin and Danielle McCoy).
+projects+gallery is pleased to announce ALMOST NOW, JUST THEN... , a group exhibition featuring work by Saint Louis artists Lyndon Barrois Jr., Addoley Dzegede, Jen Everett, Kahlil Robert Irving, Katherine Simóne Reynolds, and WORK/PLAY (Kevin and Danielle McCoy).

 ALMOST NOW, JUST THEN... builds on constellations and their stars as models to explore a modular approach to art making.
 Shifting away from prioritizing individual subjects, the strength of the show hinges on a relationship between many.
 The artists in the exhibition consider the nuanced potential of multiple reads, using a variety of historical, material and cultural references in near proximity.
 This relationship between macro and micro is fundamental to our understanding of the depths and complexities of individual situations; we don't accept the cumulative entity despite our knowledge of its supplements, but rather, the value of its assembled form could not emerge without them.

 In addition to the idea that the present is an unfixed condition, inherent in the exhibition is a spatial consideration of time.
 A star, as we perceive it, is always the image of its former self.
 The image has traveled quite a distance to be seen, out of the past, into an ever shifting present.